4.8 1700+ Google Reviews

 One is a lack of airflow at your supply registers.
 For example, when you have a frozen evaporator coil, the blower fan won’t be able to push as much air across it.

 Another symptom may be warm airflow.
-Even though your evaporator coil is a solid block of ice, evaporator coils have a lot of surface area to maximize the amount of heat transferred to the coil.
+Of course, it may seem counter-intuitive that a frozen AC produces warm air.
+However, evaporator coils have a lot of surface area to maximize the amount of heat transferred to the coil.
+Ice clogs up the evaporator coil making it ineffective, so the air doesn't get cold.

 The most common reason for ice build-up on your AC is a dirty, clogged air filter.
-So yep, your negligence is why you’re hot and sweaty right now.
+So yes, your own negligence may be why you’re hot and sweaty right now.

-It’s ok.
-I wrote another blog on choosing the best filters and how to stop forgetting to change them.
 If you have ice build-up, the first thing you want to do is turn the AC off and check your filters.
-Then, replace your dirty filter (obviously).
+Then, replace your dirty filter.

-You need to let the ice thaw before turning your AC back on.
+First, you need to let the ice thaw before turning your AC back on.
 Then, run it in fan-only mode to help the ice thaw quicker.
-YOU NEED TO KEEP AN EYE ON IT, THOUGH, TO MAKE SURE THE THAWING ICE WATER DOESN’T LEAK EVERYWHERE.
+YOU NEED TO KEEP AN EYE ON IT, THOUGH.
+MAKE SURE THE THAWING ICE WATER DOESN’T LEAK EVERYWHERE.

 Once it’s thawed, you can turn your AC back on; there should be cold airflow from your supply vents.

 Dirty coils have a similar effect to dirty filters.
-Evaporator coils can act as a filter when there is no filter, the filter is dirty, or there is a lot of filter bypass.
-They will catch all the dirt and dust that bypasses the filter.
+Evaporator coils act as a filter when there is no filter or the filter is dirty.
+In other words, they catch all the dirt and dust that bypasses the filter.
+In addition, loose fitting filters cause a similar problem.

 It should be apparent at this point how essential good airflow is.
-In addition, regular maintenance could have prevented both of these issues.
+Fortunately, regular maintenance can easily prevent both of these issues.

 If you’re handy, you can clean the evaporator coil yourself.
 Again turn off the system and let it thaw.
 Then, spray the indoor and outdoor coils with coil cleaner sold at any home improvement store.
 Follow the directions on the can.